Allie Esiri: Poetry apps

 In 2011, Esiri co-created the poetry app, "iF Poems" and its accompanying book "iF, A Treasury of Poems for Almost Every Possibility".
-Esiri conceived "iF Poems" as an educational poetry app for children of any age.
-It was chosen to be in The Sunday Times Best Apps of the year list and in The Spectator's top ten ibooks of the year.
-No longer available, poems were read on the app by Esiri's long term collaborators Helena Bonham Carter, Bill Nighy, Harry Enfield, and Tom Hiddleston.
+Esiri conceived of "iF Poems" as an educational poetry app for children of any age.
+It was chosen to be in The Sunday Times Best Apps of the year list and in The Spectators top ten ibooks of the year.
+It is no longer available.

-Esiri then created "The Love Book App" recommended by Apple and available on iOS platforms.
-It has 300 poems, quotes, letters and short stories on the theme of love, read by Helena Bonham Carter, Emma Watson, Damian Lewis, Tom Hiddleston, Helen McCrory and Gina Bellman.
-The app is illustrated by Kate Moross.
+Esiri then created "The Love Book App", recommended by Apple and available on iOS platforms.
+It contains 300 poems, quotations, letters, and short stories on the theme of love, and is illustrated by Kate Moross.